netphantm/Arduino_thermostat/thermostat/README.md

 The thermostat is made for a refrigerator, so it will fire up the relays if the temperature is greater than temp_max and power them off if temperature falls below temp_min (see TODO below).

 All variables can be initialized/changed in a settings form on the logging webserver.
-Some standard values are filled in and the SHA1 fingerprint is calculated from the localhost certificate.
+Some standard values are filled in and the SHA1 fingerprint is calculated from the localhost certificate, to make sure the WeMos sends the data to the right server.

 ---